UPPMAX/uppmax_intro_day_1/docs/sessions/ides.md

 for help.

 - Search for the procedure on how to use an IDE on Rackham

+???- question "Answer"

+    You can find these at <https://docs.uppmax.uu.se/software/ides_on_rackham/>

 - Follow that procedure to start an IDE on Rackham